You’ll be floored by how easy floor cleaning is

 If you want to simplify the process, you can use just the first two buckets instead of all three.
 However, your second rinse bucket will get dirty very quickly.

 When you start mopping, mark out a small area to work on with your mop.
 Put your buckets at one end of this area, and work towards them, walking backwards.

 Move your mop in a side-to-side motion as you walk.
 Also, make sure that your strokes overlap a little bit so that you don’t miss any spots.
 When you change from one direction to another, curve the mop in a “C” shape so that your work is continuous.

 As you work, turn your mop every so often so that you’re using cleaner fibers.
 In general, do this 2 or 3 times in between mop rinses.
 When you reach the end of a stroke, turn your mop inwards, away from the wall or furniture.

 Use your rinse bucket regularly to make sure you aren’t just moving dirt across the floor.
-If your floor is really dirty, you’ll need to rinse your mop more often than if the floor is cleaner.
+If your floor is really dirty, rinse your mop more often than if the floor is cleaner.

 Make sure not to twist the mop itself.
 The wringer will do the work for you!
 Then you can take the mop out and remove any extra fluff or mop strands that have come loose.

 Once you’ve completed your mopping, you should do a final rinse and go over the floor one more time with clean water.
 This will rinse the chemicals off your flooring.
 Make sure you use clean water and a clean mop.

 Don’t worry, you don’t have to replace the whole mop!
 Just use a clean mop head or pad.